Making Decisions

 The loop can operate at different speeds and levels of consciousness: a snap judgment follows the same pattern as a carefully deliberated choice.

-The difference is in how much attention you give each phase.
+The difference is in how much attention is given to each phase.

 The maps contained here suggest a structure for decision making - interestingly, the choice of whether to operate intuitively or deliberately is itself a decision — typically made quickly, based on the stakes involved.